Gryphons into Schools

 - Provide a fun, friendly & welcoming atmosphere at your sessions

-- Attend all training required for your project in line with the Leeds Sport minimum deployment guidelines
+- Attend all training required for your project in line with the Leeds Sport minimum deployment guidelines for schools delivery

 - You do not need prior coaching experience or qualifications as full training will be provided however prior experience of coaching or supporting activity in a school or community setting is desirable